Plant Finder

 Edible Qualities

-Aristocrat Zucchini is an annual vegetable plant that is typically grown for its edible qualities.
+Aristocrat Zucchini is an annual vegetable plant that is commonly grown for its edible qualities.
 It produces dark green long fruit mottled with yellow and creamy white flesh which can be harvested at any point.
 The fruits have a pleasant taste.

 The fruit are most often used in the following ways: